-Jim Armitage, an insurance agent in Arcadia, California, says that some consumers try to avoid reporting accidents to insurers, especially following minor accidents that caused no injuries and little vehicle damage.
+Jim Armitage, an insurance agent in Arcadia, California, says that some people try to avoid filing auto insurance claims, especially following minor accidents that caused no injuries and little vehicle damage.

-That’s because drivers fear that filing a claim will trigger an increase in their car insurance rates.
+That’s because drivers fear that filing an auto insurance claim will trigger an increase in their car insurance rates.
 Some people would rather negotiate an out-of-pocket settlement with another driver than risk higher costs, he says.

 Why you should consider filing an auto insurance claim

-- Help pay for property damage or injuries you cause while driving (up to your policy limits)
+- It can help pay for property damage or injuries you cause while driving (up to your policy limits)

-- Help pay for your legal defense costs if you’re taken to court
+- And it can help pay for your legal defense costs if you’re taken to court

 If you try to reach a financial agreement with another driver on your own, you could run the risk of being sued later if the other driver discovers that the damage to their car was more extensive than they believed, Walker adds.